Cyprus Storms Live

 collect and use information about you, including information that may be collected from your online activity, use of

-information provided to Cyprus Storms Live and your rights under the local data protection law and the EU General Data Protection Regulation (GDPR).
+information provided to Cyprus Storms Live and your rights under the Cyprus data protection law, (Law 125(I)/2018) and the EU General Data Protection Regulation (GDPR).

 For the purposes of this statement, personal data shall mean any information relating to you which identifies or may identify you and which includes, for example, your name, and email address.

-With the exception of our app site at www.cyprus-storms.webs.com this Privacy Statement does not apply to
+With the exception of our members site at http://cyprus-server.net this Privacy Statement does not apply to

 third-party applications, products, services, websites or social media features that may be accessed through links